 You are expected to make up the additional height with a special toilet seat, like the Tall-Ette.
-And bet you didn’t like the idea of using that stupid looking toilet height extender.
-That’s kind of like shafting that 2 inches down your throat, take it or leave it.
+And bet you didn’t like the idea of using a toilet height extender.
+But what choice do you have?

 “We are not going to make any 19-inch tall toilets.
 Period.”, says that imaginary corporate voice from the toilet manufacturers.

 Alright, that’s fine.
 Anyway, not everyone loves it tall.
 And if you are over 6 foot tall, 2 inches is not going to offer any difference in (dis)comfort.

 Yes.
 Keep that in mind because you are going to learn all about The Convenient Height Toilet and the Company who makes it.
 And this will be the tallest seat height toilet in the United States and possibly, the World.
 It’s A (19 + 2)” Tall Toilet.

 When you have spent years working with the Assisted Living communities, you would have developed the instinct to improve the lives of those under your care.
 And that is how it all started when Eddie, the founder of Convenient Height Company, realized a better sanitary fixture should be made available for the elderly.
 One that would provide real convenience and safety for the senoirs and caregivers to better take care of their wards.

 Having spent 10 years as a manager in the independent and assisted living buildings, Eddie had his fair share of frustrations when all he needed was a tall enough water closet that could help alleviate the pain and inconveniences for the elderly when it comes to using the facilities.
 And just like you, he soon realized the so call ADA compliant toilets are nothing more than an inch higher than the regular crapper.